zydou/arti/web/docs/guides/censorship-circumvention.md

 title: Censorship Circumvention in Arti
 ---

-Internet service providers or governments in some regions actively try to obstruct access to the Tor network.
 Traditional Tor traffic can be identified, which makes it vulnerable to blocking attempts.[Pluggable transports](https://tb-manual.torproject.org/circumvention/) are intended to circumvent censorship and make it easier for users to use the Tor network in locations where it might be restricted or blocked.
 However, pluggable transports obfuscate or transform Tor traffic to make it appear as something else, making it more difficult for censors to identify and block it.

 This guide explains how to configure pluggable transports with Arti.
 Though, it assumes that you already know how to [set them up with Tor](https://tb-manual.torproject.org/circumvention/).